artsmia/GriotWP/README.md

 1. Upload the griotwp folder to your WordPress plugins directory (/wp-content/plugins/).
 2. Log in to WordPress and activate GriotWP in the Plugins menu.
-3. Navigate to Settings > GriotWP and configure your **image settings.**
+3. Navigate to Settings > GriotWP and configure your settings.

-### Image Settings
+### Settings

-#### TileJSON Base URL
+#### Zoomable Images

-In order to use annotated images, you must define a **base URL** the system can query for a [TileJSON](https://github.com/mapbox/tilejson-spec) object describing the set of tiles for that image.
-The system expects to be able to retrieve your TileJSON object at **base_url/id.tif**, where **id** is the image ID entered on an given edit screen to specify an image to annotate.
+The **tile server** is a URL the system can query for [TileJSON](https://github.com/mapbox/tilejson-spec) objects describing the set of tiles for a given image.

+Additionally, when accessing your tile server's root directory, GriotWP expects to receive a configuration JSON object linking object IDs to zoomable images.
+GriotWP uses this information to populate and filter user-facing lists of available objects and zoomable images.

-#### Image Source
+#### Static Images

+In its default configuration, Griot does not make use of static (i.e. non-zoomable) images.
+However, a static image field is provided for extensibility, and the static image settings provide some control over the static image workflow.

+**Image source** tells the system where to look for images that can be attached to objects and stories.

-You can also attach regular static images to your content.
-By default, the system will use the WordPress Media Manager to upload and select images.
-However, this means that the Griot application will request those images from WordPress, which may have consequences for performance.
-As an alternative, you can enter a list of external image URLs which the system will load and make available to the author.
+If "Insert images from WordPress" is selected, GriotWP will use the standard WordPress Media Manager for uploading and selecting images.
+In this case, the data object returned by GriotWP will reference the image's location within the WordPress wp-content folder.
+Note that pulling images from WordPress may have repercussions for performance.

+"Add a list of available image URLs" allows the administrator to paste in a list of URLs referring to **available static images**.
+These images will be presented to the user as thumbnails when the image field is used.

 ## Endpoints

-Adding /griot/ to the end of your WordPress root URL will return a JSON object encompassing all published objects and stories:
+Adding /griot/ to the end of your WordPress site URL will return a JSON object encompassing all published objects and stories:

 `http://www.example.com/griot/`

-This is the object Griot will ingest to populate the application.
-You can also get JSON for objects or stories only:
+This is the object that will be ingested to populate the Griot application.

+Although not required in the default configuration, you can also get JSON for objects or stories only:

 `http://www.example.com/griot/objects/`